synsandacks/synsandacks.github.io/_posts/2022-07-13-radius-packet-types.md

 ## Closing Thoughts

-Although we can lock down a users session to specific privilege levels RADIUS isn't the preferred AAA protocol for device administration.
-Maybe I will follow up with another post about TACACS.
+Although we can lock down a users session to specific privilege levels, RADIUS isn't the preferred AAA protocol for device administration.
+TACACS allows for much more control over what user is authorized to do.
+Perhaps I will cover TACACS in detail in a future post.

 [Download associated PCAP.](/assets/img/07122022/radius-packets.pcap)